 St Mary’s Lower School are offering free Forest School sessions in the woodland site at St Mary’s Lower School, Copford.
 The sessions will be run by a qualified Forest School Practitioner and are for small groups of children (up to 15) of Primary School age.
 Ideally each group will have more than one session.
+Visiting schools will need to bring any food items they wish to cook on the campfire with them at their own cost.
 There may be an opportunity for minibus transport to be arranged.

 Forest school is an inspirational process that offers children regular opportunities to achieve, develop confidence and self-esteem through hands-on learning experiences in a local woodland environment.
 Forest school has a learner-led approach and aims to promote the holistic development of those involved, fostering resilient, confident, independent and creative learners.